 21. Rent a Pedal Boat on The Vltava River

-20. Have a Coffee Sitting in The Famous Slavia Cafe or Louvre Cafe in Prague
+20. Have a Coffee At The Famous Slavia Cafe or Louvre Cafe in Prague

-19. Taste Varieties of Beers at The Beer Museum (Muzeum Piva)
+19. Taste A Variety of Beers at The Beer Museum (Muzeum Piva)

 18. Stroll Through the Gardens of Wallenstein Palace

-These gardens were created in parallel with the construction of the Wallenstein Palace during the years 1623 to 1629.
-Their spaces are also used for concerts, important events and plays.
+These gardens were created in parallel with the construction of the Wallenstein Palace from 1623 to 1629.
+These green spaces are also used for concerts, important events, and plays.

-17. Visit the Strahov Brewery and Monastery and Stroll Through its Beautiful Library
+17. Visit the Strahov Brewery, Monastery, and Library

-You will also find the Basilica of the Assumption of Our Lady, the convent building, some sculptures and small architectures as well as the large Strahov garden.
+You will also find the Basilica of the Assumption of Our Lady, the convent building, some sculptures and small architectural pieces as well as the large Strahov garden.

-I also recommend visiting the craft brewery that is located within the area of the Strahov monastery complex to try the traditional draft beer.
+Pro Tip: I recommend visiting the craft brewery that is located within the area of the Strahov monastery complex to try the traditional draft beer.

 16. Discover the Adventure of the IMAGE Black Light Theatre